 The first and last thing you will see in Cologne is, of course, its cathedral, which is Germany’s most visited site and the second largest Gothic cathedral in Northern Europe.
 It’s adjacent to the city’s train station and is a landmark that shouldn’t be missed.
 Located within easy walking distance are the Römisch-Germanisches Museum, where you can explore the Roman history of the Rhineland or, once you’ve had your fill of the old, check out the new at the Museum Ludwig, which has an impressive collection of modern art.
 For something a bit more tasty, head to the Rhine and the Schokoladenmuseum, which takes visitors on a journey of the 3,000-year history of chocolate and its production.
 You can also explore medieval religious art housed in Schnutgen Museum, built from 1130-1160.
 The museum once housed a nun convent and was originally built for noble canonesses.
 You won’t want to miss the nearby “crane houses,” a mixture of offices and apartments reminiscent of the shipping cranes once in the harbor.
 Continue your architectural tour by visiting Hohenzollern Bridge, originally built in 1946.
 Since 2008, tourists have turned the bridge into a German version of Paris' Pont des Arts by attaching locks along the bridges' fence.
-For a more intimate experience, try the Belgian Quarter, which isn’t a national enclave but an area where all the streets are named after cities in Belgium.
+For a more intimate experience, try the Belgian Quarter, which isn’t a national enclave, but an area where all the streets are named after cities in Belgium.
 Here you’ll find a party atmosphere with bars and kioks with easy, friendly patrons.
 Grab a Kolsch (the standard beer) at St. Michael, a pub with the same name as the nearby church, where you’ll meet locals.
 Once ready for the gay nightlife, head to Rudolfplatz. a hub of activity.
 You may try to start off at the divey Schampanja (Mauritiuswall 43) for an authentic experience or the friendly Ex-Corner (Schaafenstraße 57-59), where patrons are used to tourists, and where it will surely only be the start of the evening.